EichlerLab/svpop/MERGE.md

 `sourcetype` and `sourcename` determine where samples are pulled from.
 The `merge` section can be a single merge definition or a dictionary of merge strategies keyed by `svtype` (comma-separated list of svtypes is allowed).
 The `name` will show up in figures generated for this merged callset. `description` is for documentation and is unused.

+To merge SVs or indels, the entry vartype must be "svindel" since they are merged together.

+The svtype (after the ":") is optional, but if it is present, it must match the svtype being merged.
+Entries with a matching svtype are prioritized over entries without a matching svtype.
+If more than one entry can match, then the first one in the list has the higher precedence.
+A key of "DEFAULT" matches everything with the lowest precedence.

 ### callerset